NVIDIA/NeMo/README.rst

 Pip for a Specific Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To install a specific domain of NeMo, you must first install the nemo_toolkit using the instructions listed above.
-Then, you run the following domain-specific commands.
+Then, you run the following domain-specific commands:

 .. code-block:: bash